Deep Time Series Models: A Comprehensive Survey and Benchmark: Basic Modules

 \subsubsection{Frequency-Domain Modeling}

-Building on time-frequency analysis in signal processing, several approaches have been developed to study time series simultaneously in both the time and frequency domains.
-ATFN \cite{yang2020adaptive} comprises an augmented sequence-to-sequence model that learns the trending features of complex non-stationary time series, along with a frequency-domain block designed to capture dynamic and intricate periodic patterns.
-TFAD \cite{zhang2022tfad} introduces a time-frequency analysis-based model that employs temporal convolutional networks to learn both time-domain and frequency-domain representations.
+Building on advancements in time-frequency analysis from signal processing, several approaches have been developed to analyze time series simultaneously in both the time and frequency domains.
+ATFN \cite{yang2020adaptive}, for instance, utilizes an augmented sequence-to-sequence model to learn trending features of non-stationary time series, alongside a frequency-domain block for capturing periodic patterns.
+TFAD \cite{zhang2022tfad} introduces a time-frequency analysis-based model that employs temporal convolutional networks to obtain both time-domain and frequency-domain representations.

-Some works have \whx{developed specialized} deep learning architecture \whx{to process the frequency domain of time series.} STFNet \cite{yao2019stfnets} applies Short-Time Fourier Transform to input signals and \whx{applies} filtering, convolution, and pooling \whx{operations} directly in the frequency domain.
+Some works have developed specialized deep learning architecture to process the frequency domain of time series.
+STFNet \cite{yao2019stfnets} applies Short-Time Fourier Transform to input signals and applies filtering, convolution, and pooling operations directly in the frequency domain.
 StemGNN~\cite{cao2020spectral} combines Graph Fourier Transform (GFT) and Discrete Fourier Transform to model both inter-series correlations and temporal dependencies.
 EV-FGN \cite{yi2022edge} uses a 2D discrete Fourier transform on the spatial-temporal plane of the embeddings and performs graph convolutions for capturing the spatial-temporal dependencies simultaneously in the frequency domain.
-FreTS \cite{yi2024frequency} leverages Discrete Fourier Transform (DFT) to transform the data into the frequency domain spectrum and introduces frequency domain MLPs designed for complex numbers \whx{with separated modeling for} the real parts and the imaginary parts.
+FreTS \cite{yi2024frequency} leverages Discrete Fourier Transform (DFT) to transform the data into the frequency domain spectrum and introduces frequency domain MLPs designed for complex numbers with separated modeling for the real parts and the imaginary parts.
 FCVAE \cite{wang2024revisiting} integrates both the global and local frequency features into the condition of Conditional Variational Autoencoder (CVAE) concurrently.
-Recent TSLANet \cite{eldele2024tslanet} propose a lightweight Adaptive Spectral Block (ASB) to replace the self-attention mechanism, which is achieved via Fourier-based multiplications by global and local filters.
-FourierDiffusion \cite{crabbé2024time} explores extending the score-based SDE formulation of diffusion to complex-valued data and therefore implements time series diffusion in the frequency domain.
+Recent TSLANet \cite{eldele2024tslanet} proposes a lightweight Adaptive Spectral Block (ASB) to replace the self-attention mechanism, which is achieved via Fourier-based multiplications by global and local filters.
+FourierDiffusion \cite{crabbé2024time} extends the score-based SDE formulation of diffusion models to complex-valued data and therefore implements time series diffusion in the frequency domain.